 We will be reading the consultation in detail and publish our full response to the consultation in due course.

-In the meantime our friends at The Wildlife Trusts will soon be launching an action giving people the chance to have their say and support these new MCZ's.
-We'll let you know as soon as their action goes live.
+In the meantime our friends at The Wildlife Trusts have launched an action giving people the chance to have their say and support these new MCZ's.
+Take part here.